bschaeffer/getopti/README.md

 ### usage

 Usage lines should be used for longer, more descriptive lines of text.
-They are automatically wrapped and left padding is added to them (see the 'Configuration' section of this readme or padding information).
+They are automatically wrapped and left padding is added to them (see the 'Configuration' section of this readme for padding information).

     $opts->usage(string $usage);